-- 4. Identify and describe three special populations served by adult education.
-How will these populations change in the future? - 5.
-Define culture and socialization and explain their impact on the social roles adults assume in life. - 6.
-Briefly explain your own philosophy of adult education. - A) What do you believe about adult education in general?
+3. Identify and describe three special populations served by adult education.
+How will these populations change in the future?
+(Paragraph on each point)

+Define culture and socialization and explain their impact on the social roles adults assume in life.
+(Three or four paragraphs)

+4. Briefly explain your own philosophy of adult education.

-- B) From what orientation (constructivist, behavioralist, etc.) do you believe you operate?
+- A) What do you believe about adult education in general? (two or three paragraphs) - B) From what orientation (constructivest, behavioralist, etc.) do you believe you operate.
 Is that where you want to be?
-Explain why or why not. - 7.
+Explain why or why not.
+(Three paragraphs) - 7.
 What are the issues facing adult education as a discipline and field of study?
+(Two or three paragraphs)